Sejong–Pocheon Expressway

 Construction on the Guri–Pocheon section was started on June 30, 2012, and finished on June 30, 2017.
 It is a private investment project so the toll rates are cheaper than other expressways in South Korea.
 The highway operated is by the Seoul Northern Highway Corporation.The Sejong–Guri section has been called Sejong–Seoul Expressway or 2nd Gyeongbu Expressway, and it is planned to reduce traffic congestion between Gyeongbu Expressway and Jungbu Expressway.
 The first section of Seongnam–Guri is Anseong–Guri section, was finished on April 25, 2017.
 The remaining sections between Anseong and Seongnam will be completed in 2022.
 The second section, Sejong–Anseong, will be started in 2020 and completed in 2025.

 Currently the National Route 43, National Route 47 and Dongbu Expressway, which connects Pocheon and Seoul have many vehicles and traffic lights.
 This expressway has reduced the travel time between two cities from 1 hour 30 minutes to 40 minutes.

+Construction accident

+On 25 February 2025, an under construction viaduct of the expressway in Anseong collapsed, killing 4 and injuring 6 workers.
+Investigation by relevant authorities concluded that the contractor and client removed stabilizing devices without review.
+Once the construction crew then launched the 400-ton beam launcher a few days later, the construction collapsed.
+The collapsed section also blocked National Route 34 for 10 days.

+Investigation

+Five people were to be arrested, being charged with professional negligence resulting in death and injuries, as well as violations of the Occupational Safety and Health Act.
+Nine others face charges for professional negligence and violating the Construction Technology Promotion Act.